tokinifubara/Creative-Making/README.md

 + A collection of original art works containing three p5.js sketches in the formats mentioned in the project brief.
 + 250-300 words synopsis describing and contextualising your portfolio.
++ An annotated bibliography with 3 - 5 academic references.

 ---